hackclub/ai-safety-dance/intro.md

 ~ ~ ~

 **UPDATE: This section was originally written in May 2024.
-One-and-a-half years later, on Nov 2025, it is _now false_.
+One-and-a-half years later, on Dec 2025, it is _now false_.
 See the end of this section for more details.**

 So, here's a prompt to draw four objects: